salejandro/EGiG-MBIOD/Practical guide.md

 > **Fig. 3** Recombination events estimated in the evolutionary history of Sarbecoviruses.
 Modified from [Temmam et al. (2022)](https://www.nature.com/articles/s41586-022-04532-4).

 </br>

+To ilustrate the different evolutionary hisory of some of these recombinant fragments, you will ...

 ### Workflow